-Bitcoin is a virtual currency, or cryptocurrency, that’s controlled by a decentralized network of users and isn’t directly subject to the whims of central banking authorities or national governments.
+Bitcoin (BTC) is a virtual currency, or cryptocurrency, that’s controlled by a decentralized network of users and isn’t directly subject to the whims of central banking authorities or national governments.
 Although there are hundreds of cryptocurrencies in active use today, Bitcoin is by far the most popular and widely used — the closest cryptocurrency equivalent to traditional, state-minted currencies.

 Whole Bitcoin units can be subdivided into decimals representing smaller units of value.
-Currently, the smallest Bitcoin unit is the satoshi, or 0.00000001 Bitcoin.
+Currently, the smallest Bitcoin unit is the satoshi, or 0.00000001 BTC.
 The satoshi can’t be broken into smaller units.
 However, Bitcoin’s source code is structured to allow for future subdivisions beyond this level, should the currency’s value appreciate to the point that it’s deemed necessary.

 Bitcoin is a cryptocurrency, meaning it’s supported by a source code that uses highly complex algorithms to prevent unauthorized duplication or creation of Bitcoin units.
 The code’s underlying principles, known as cryptography, are based on advanced mathematical and computer engineering principles.
 It’s virtually impossible to break Bitcoin’s source code and manipulate the currency’s supply.

 Although it was preceded by other virtual currencies, Bitcoin is known as the first modern cryptocurrency.
-That’s because Bitcoin is the first to blend certain key features shared by most subsequently created cryptocurrencies.
+That’s because Bitcoin is the first to blend certain key features shared by most subsequently created cryptocurrencies:

 - User Anonymity.
 Bitcoin users are identified by public keys, or numerical codes that identify them to other users, and sometimes pseudonymous handles or usernames.
 Additional protections allow users to further conceal the source and flow of Bitcoin.
-For instance, special computer programs available to all Bitcoin users, called mixing services, privately swap a specific Bitcoin unit for another Bitcoin unit of identical value, and thereby obscure the source of the owner’s holdings.
+For instance, special computer programs available to all Bitcoin users called mixing services or tumblers privately swap a specific Bitcoin unit for another Bitcoin unit of identical value, and thereby obscure the source of the owner’s holdings.

-Actual Bitcoin units are stored in “wallets” – secure cloud storage locations with special information confirming their owners (Bitcoin users) as the guardians of the Bitcoin units contained within.
-Though wallets theoretically protect against the theft of Bitcoin units that aren’t currently being used, they’re vulnerable to hacking.
+- Cryptocurrency Wallets.
+Actual Bitcoin units are stored in “wallets,” or secure cloud storage locations with special information confirming their owners (Bitcoin users) as the guardians of the Bitcoin units contained within.
+Although wallets like Coinbase theoretically protect against the theft of Bitcoin units that aren’t currently being used, they’re vulnerable to hacking.
 Indeed, hackers often target public wallets that store users’ private keys, enabling them to spend the stolen BTC.
 Ars Technica has a good rundown of Bitcoin hacks large and small.

 Miners are individuals or cooperative organizations with access to powerful computers, often stored at remote, privately owned “farms.”
 They perform incredibly complex mathematical tasks in an effort to mint new Bitcoin, which they then keep or exchange for fiat currency.

-In an elegant twist, Bitcoin’s source code harnesses this computing power to collect, record, and organize previously unverified transactions, adding a new block to the block chain about every 10 minutes.
+In an elegant twist, Bitcoin’s source code harnesses this computing power to collect, record, and organize previously unverified transactions, adding a new block to the blockchain about every 10 minutes.
 This work also verifies the accuracy and completeness of all previously existing blocks, preventing double-spending and ensuring that the Bitcoin system remains accurate and complete.

 Bitcoin’s own source code places a strict limit on the number of Bitcoin units that can ever exist: 21 million.
-This is achieved by slowing, over time, the rate at which the creation of new block chain copies produces new Bitcoin.
+This is achieved by slowing, over time, the rate at which the creation of new blockchain copies produces new Bitcoin.
 Every four years or so, this rate halves.

 This enforced scarcity is a key point of distinction between Bitcoin and traditional fiat currencies, which central banks produce by decree, and supply of which is theoretically unlimited.
 In this regard, Bitcoin has more in common with gold than the U.S. dollar.

-Security Issues & Risk of Theft
+Bitcoin Security Issues & Risk of Theft

 Taken together, the security risks around Bitcoin are the currency’s single greatest drawback, and are worthy of special consideration for anyone considering converting U.S. dollars into Bitcoin.